-• Parents are entitled to two hours' nursing leave per day during the first year after the birth, with no reduction of earnings.
-It is referred to as 'breastfeeding or nursing leave' (Dispensa para Amamentação e Aleitação) to make it more gender neutral, since the work time reduction may be used by mothers or fathers.
+- Parents are entitled to two hours' nursing leave per day during the first year after the birth, with no reduction of earnings.
+It is referred to as 'breastfeeding or nursing leave' (Dispensa para Amamentação e Aleitação) to make it more gender neutral, since the work time reduction may be used by mothers, fathers or be shared both (in which case, one hour can be taken by each parent).
 This absence from work to nurse is financially supported by the employer, since there is no benefit/compensation by the social security system.
 Parents must apply for it, and employers are obligated to comply.
 These two hours of nursing leave can be a family entitlement if mothers do not breastfeed their child.
-In this case, leave may be taken by either parent, usually in two different periods: one hour in the morning and one hour in the afternoon (unless negotiated otherwise with the employer).

-• Parents may also share the nursing leave by taking one hour each, per day.
-In cases of multiple births, leave is increased by 30 minutes for every child.
+In this case, leave may be taken by either parent, usually in two different periods: one hour in the morning and one hour in the afternoon (unless negotiated otherwise with the employer). - In cases of multiple births, leave is increased by 30 minutes for every additional child.
 When mothers are breastfeeding, the two hours' reduction can last for as long as the child is breastfed.